Getting Started

 What counts as a test execution for billing?

-- Each test case counts as one execution excluded skipped tests
+- Each test case counts as one execution (skipped tests are excluded)

 - Retries count separately - A test with 2 retries = 3 executions